theDjay2529/Votify/README.md

 ## What is Votify?
 **Votify is a real-time, crowd-controlled music platform that puts your audience in charge of the vibe.**

 *No app installs required.
 No registration needed to participate (you only need to login if you want to HOST a room).*

 ---
+## Services Offered:
 ### 📺 Queue Mode (The Big Screen Experience)
 Votify lets a host start a music session and display it on a big screen (like a TV or projector).
 Participants join from their phones using a simple room code, search YouTube for songs, add them to the queue, and vote songs up or down in real time.
 The crowd decides what plays next!

----
+‎
 ### 🎶 Listen Together Mode (Multi-Device Sync 🎧🔊)
 Votify features a synchronized **Listen Together** mode that lets you play songs on multiple devices in perfect, real-time sync.

-* **Long-Distance Jams:** You and your friends across different countries can listen to the exact same queue at the exact same second.
+* **Long-Distance Jams:**
+You and your friends across different countries can listen to the exact same queue at the exact same second.

 * **No Bluetooth Speaker?
+No Problem!**
-No Problem!** Forgot a speaker for a party or jam session?
+Forgot a speaker for a party or jam session?
 Don't worry—just have everyone join the room.
 Every phone speaker will play the music in sync, combining forces to make up for the missing speaker!

 ---

 ## Features